-Receipt categories in the long-term fiscal projections include individual and corporation income taxes, Social Security and Medicare payroll taxes, and a residual remaining category of "other receipts."
-Non-interest spending categories include discretionary spending that is funded through annual appropriations, such as spending for national security; and mandatory (entitlement) spending that is generally funded with permanent or multi-year appropriations, such as spending for Social Security and Medicare.
-This year's projections for Social Security and Medicare are based on the same economic and demographic assumptions that underlie the 2021 Social Security and Medicare Trustees' Reports and the 2021 SOSI, which include the estimated effects of the COVID-19 pandemic and ensuing recession, while comparative information presented from last year's report is based on the 2020 Social Security and Medicare Trustees' Reports and the 2020 SOSI.
-Projections for the other categories of receipts and spending are consistent with the economic and demographic assumptions in the Trustees' Reports and include updates for actual budget results for FY 2021 or budgetary estimates from the President's FY 2022 Budget.
-Where possible, those budget totals are adjusted before spending is projected to remove outlays for programs or activities that are judged to be temporary, such as spending related to the COVID-19 pandemic and economic recovery.
-Where not possible, budget totals were not adjusted, resulting in higher projections of future spending, increasing the uncertainty surrounding this year's projections.
+Receipt categories in the long-term fiscal projections include individual and corporation income taxes, Social Security and Medicare payroll taxes, and a residual category of "other receipts."
+Non-interest spending categories include discretionary spending that is funded through annual appropriations, such as spending for national security, and mandatory (entitlement) spending that is generally funded with permanent or multi-year appropriations, such as spending for Social Security and Medicare.
+This year's long-term fiscal projections for Social Security and Medicare are based on the same economic and demographic assumptions that underlie the 2022 SOSI, which is as of January 1, 2022.
+The long-term projections are not adjusted for the more current near-term economic information (e.g., higher inflation and lower real growth).
+Projections for the other categories of receipts and spending are consistent with the economic and demographic assumptions in the Trustees Reports and include updates for actual budget results for FY 2022 or budgetary estimates from the President's FY 2023 Budget.9 Where possible, those budget totals are adjusted before spending is projected to remove outlays for programs or activities that are judged to be temporary, such as spending related to the COVID-19 pandemic and economic recovery.
+Such an adjustment is not possible for increased Medicaid outlays under the COVID-19 Public Health Emergency, resulting in higher projections of future spending, increasing the uncertainty surrounding the projections.